noccylabs/php-sdl/README.md

 To parse a file, use the `Sdl\Parser\SdlParser` class.
 It offers a few different methods to parse content and return `Sdl\SdlTag` objects.

-*IMPLEMENTED but MISSING TESTS in php-sdl 2.0!*
+*PARTIALLY IMPLEMENTED in php-sdl 2.0!*

         use Sdl\Parser\SdlParser;
         // Parse a file